Apps do small and frustrating things every day that lead me to delete them. I feel no remorse.

 Users don’t need another reason (boredom) to abandon your app.
 Strong, compelling product copy is as important as anything else—like timing, channel, personalization—in the user experience.
 So don’t skimp on creative content.

-Make great onboarding even better by using power words to enhance a user’s first impression of your app.
+Make great onboarding even better by using power words in your UX copy to enhance a user’s first impression of your app.